 Roasted Red Pepper Sauce

 This fantastically easy Roasted Red Pepper Sauce takes 5 minutes to make, and adds instant flavor to a ton of foods.
 I drizzle it on Crispy Smashed Potatoes, spoon it onto Spice Rubbed Chicken, toss it with pasta and vegetables, and more.
-It’s made without cream, and is friendly to all styles of eating (Whole30 compliant, paleo, gluten-free, etc).
+It’s made without heavy cream, and is friendly to all styles of eating (Whole30 compliant, paleo, gluten-free, etc).

 Much like the Basil Vinaigrette I shared last week, this is a sauce that can go on sooooooooo many things.
 It’s basically flavor sauce.